andrew-wja/instrumentor/SoftboundCETS.md

 local variables in order for `phi` nodes to be generated to select the correct metadata at runtime.

+6. Returning a pointer from a function requires the metadata for that pointer to be allocated in local variables in order for it to be pushed to the shadow stack.

 All other instructions either have no effect on the metadata or merely introduce aliases, where multiple pointers share the same allocated metadata.
 For example, if a pointer is `bitcast` to a different type, both pointers share